Medically reviewed by Drugs.com. Last updated on Nov 9, 2022.

 Acular Dosage and Administration

-The recommended dose of Acular® ophthalmic solution is one drop four times a day to the affected eye(s) for relief of ocular itching due to seasonal allergic conjunctivitis.
+One drop of ACULAR® should be applied to the affected eye(s) four times a day for relief of ocular itching due to seasonal allergic conjunctivitis.

-For the treatment of postoperative inflammation in patients who have undergone cataract extraction, one drop of Acular® ophthalmic solution should be applied to the affected eye four times daily beginning 24 hours after cataract surgery and continuing through the first 2 weeks of the postoperative period.
+For the treatment of postoperative inflammation in patients who have undergone cataract extraction, one drop of ACULAR® should be applied to the affected eye four times daily beginning 24 hours after cataract surgery and continuing through the first 2 weeks of the postoperative period.
+(2.1)

 Dosage Forms and Strengths